GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 ### Configuration for Users
 Users have control to choose values for different fields for the resources.
 The mandatory parameters are
-1. PROJECT_ID: The project ID to use for resource creation.
+1. **PROJECT_ID**: The project ID to use for resource creation.
-2. NAME_PREFIX: The name prefix to use for creating the resources.
+2. **NAME_PREFIX**: The name prefix to use for creating the resources.
 This is the unique ID for the clusters created using the provisioning tool.
-3. ZONE: The zone to use for resource creation.
+3. **ZONE**: The zone to use for resource creation.

 The optional parameters are
 1. ***INSTANCE_COUNT***.
 This defines the VM instance count.
 The default value is 1 if not set.